-The Securities have not been and will not be registered under the Securities Act or any securities laws of any State or other jurisdiction of the United States and may not be offered or sold in the United States or to, or for the account or benefit of, U.S. persons (as defined in Regulation S under the Securities Act), except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act.
+The Securities have not been and will not be registered under the Securities Act or any securities laws of any State or other jurisdiction of the United States and may not be offered, sold or delivered in the United States or to, or for the account or benefit of, U.S. persons (as defined in Regulation S under the Securities Act), except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act and in accordance with all applicable laws of any State or other jurisdiction of the United States.